ericp1337/docker-burp-backup-server/README.md

 [Tags](https://hub.docker.com/r/computerfr33k/burp-server/tags/)

+* latest: Most recent burp release. (v2)
+* 1.4.40-2 has breaking changes from 1.4.40 due to being based on a new docker image.

 ## Updates

 * The docker image is now based on alpine linux and configs are now located in `/etc/burp`.